SIOCODE-Open/not-a-bird/packages/docs/wiki/elements/charred-ravine.md

 * Combine [Fire](/wiki/elements/fire) and [Ravine](/wiki/elements/ravine) to make [Charred Ravine](/wiki/elements/charred-ravine).
 This process is known as [Make Charred Ravine](/wiki/recipes/make-charred-ravine).

+## How to use?

+_Charred Ravine is not used for crafting in any recipes.
+You can still sacrifice it though with the **Sacrifice** button._

 ## See also

 * [Games](/wiki/games)